Registry Guide

 --wasm path/to/token.wasm \

---wasm-name token \
+--wasm-name unverified/my-token \

 --binver "1.0.0"

-- Deploy the published contract with initialization:
+- Deploy the published contract with constructor arguments:

 stellar registry deploy \

---contract-name my-token \
+--contract-name unverified/my-token-instance \

---wasm-name token \
+--wasm-name unverified/my-token \

 --version "1.0.0" \